honest comparison

 • One-click CSV export, free, always

 Junocal exports your full client list, booking history, payment records, intake forms with completion status, and email opt-in status as CSV from a single button in settings.
 No fee.
 Available the day you sign up and every day after.
-Multiple Mindbody migration cases on Capterra and G2 have reported additional fees of around £400 to receive a full data export on cancellation, with the standard export covering a subset of the data the studio actually needs.
+Multiple Mindbody migration cases on Capterra and G2 have reported a $500 Subscriber Data Export fee to receive a full data export on cancellation, with the standard export covering a subset of the data the studio actually needs.
 The data ownership wedge is real and operationally significant: if you ever want to leave Junocal, you take everything with you.
 If you ever want to leave Mindbody, the documented experience is harder than that.

 Where Mindbody is better